Zayn Siddique

-Zayn Siddique is an American attorney and political advisor who served as the Principal Deputy Director of the Domestic Policy Council from 2022 to 2023.
+Zayn Siddique is an American political advisor who served as the Deputy Director of the Domestic Policy Council from 2022 to 2023.
 From 2021 to 2022, he was Senior Advisor to Bruce Reed, the White House Deputy Chief of Staff under President Joe Biden.

 Education

 Siddique graduated from Hunter College High School in New York City.
 He earned his bachelor's degree from Princeton University.
 While at Princeton, he competed for the Princeton Debate Panel and won the American Parliamentary Debate Association's 2009 Team of the Year award.
 After completing his undergraduate degree, Siddique was a Fulbright Scholar in Jordan.
 He then earned his Juris Doctor from Yale Law School.